 Both Beginner and advanced-level students can use it to improve their skills further.
 You can heighten your vocabulary amazingly.

-Pro: If you want to learn extra words and use them in sentences, the way natives do it is impressive.
+Pro: If you want to learn extra words and use them in sentences, how natives do it is impressive.

 You eventually pick up lots of vocabulary and how to form sentences for varied situations through contexts.
 You can also drill specific JLPT, TOPIK, and HSK levels.

-Cons: Clozemaster is not great if you’re at absolute zero levels or already hold a good command over the language concerned.
+Cons: Clozemaster is not great if you’re at absolute zero levels or already have a good command of the language.

 There aren’t many selections for distinct purposes, like business, food, and shopping.
-They have audio lessons, but they are quite insufficient and not high-quality.
+The audio lessons are insufficient and not high-quality.

 Available on: Android, iOS, Web.

-Languages Offered: Over 50 languages are on the platform, including less widespread ones like Danish, Icelandic, Romanian, and Welsh.
+Languages Offered: The platform offers over 50 languages, including less widespread ones like Danish, Icelandic, Romanian, and Welsh.

 Pricing: Clozemaster is entirely free.
-They have a pro version that costs $8 per month or $60 per year.
-The pro covers advanced specialties like customizing game-plays, extra statistics and identifying sentences for the future.
+However, the pro version costs $8 per month or $60 per year.
+The pro version covers advanced specialties like customizing gameplay, extra statistics, and identifying sentences for the future.

 7. 50Languages

-The 50languages is one of those apps where you can pair whatever languages you wish to learn.
-It means that you can receive instructions in your native language as long as it is available.
+50languages is one of those apps where you can pair whatever languages you wish to learn.
+This means you can receive instructions in your native language as long as they are available.

 Suppose you want to learn two or more languages.
 In that case, you can receive guidance in any foreign tongue you’re considering while taking lessons in another language.

 The app offers both audio and text methods to promote language study.
-Besides this, it allows you to download audio files you can listen to while traveling, commuting, or during a break at work.
+It also allows you to download audio files to listen to while traveling, commuting, or taking a break at work.

 You can also test your language proficiency in 25 languages and 600 combinations.
-The recorded voices are from native speakers, which remains a more authentic way to pronounce.
+The recorded voices are from native speakers, with a more authentic pronunciation.

 Cons: The quality of the app isn’t satisfying.
 The user interface and user experience aren’t that good.
-They have not planned the content systematically, and some parts are a bit off the mark.
+They have not planned the content systematically; some parts are off the mark.

 Don’t use 50Languages as a standalone language source.
-Instead, take it as a supplement.
+Instead, please take it as a supplement.

 Available on: Android and iOS smartphones and tablets.

-Languages Offered: They have a vast collection of foreign languages.
-From popular German, Arabic, and Russian to less-spoken Belarusian, Estonian, and Slovak, they cover over 50 tongues.
+Languages Offered: They offer a vast collection of foreign languages, covering over 50 tongues, from popular German, Arabic, and Russian to less-spoken Belarusian, Estonian, and Slovak.

 Pricing: 50Languages are 100% free, except for the optional books.